fractaledmind/acidic_job/README.md

 3. https://brandur.org/job-drain
 4. https://brandur.org/idempotency-keys

-`AcididJob` brings these techniques and principles into the world of a standard Rails application.
+`AcidicJob` brings these techniques and principles into the world of a standard Rails application.

 ## Installation